neptune-networks/peering/README.md

 ## Staying up to date

-If you use this as a GitHub Repository template, you will occassionally want to sync your version of the repostiory with the master one located at neptune-networks/peering.
+If you use this as a [GitHub Repository template](https://github.blog/2019-06-06-generate-new-repositories-with-repository-templates/), you will occassionally want to sync your version of the repository with the master one located at [neptune-networks/peering](https://github.com/neptune-networks/peering).
 To do this, you can run the following commands:

 ```
 git remote add upstream https://github.com/neptune-networks/peering.git